-The following table provides further insight into the ongoing inspections/inquiries.
-Furthermore, the final row is included to at a later date facilitate documentation of progress of other Reviews as may be required by the Minister, the Policing Authority or at the Inspectorates own initiative at a later date.
+The Inspectorate has evaluated potential topics for Inspection having regard to Garda Síochána risk and human rights factors and intends to publish a Work Plan for 2019.
+The following table gives details of the ongoing inspections and the final row is included to facilitate documentation of other Reviews as may be required by the Minister, the Policing Authority or at the Inspectorate's own initiative at a later date.